-- 5.1 Interested parties (both objectors to the planning application and statutory consultees) were invited to submit representations in terms of the Notice of Review and these are attached at Appendix 5 to the report. - 5.2 The applicant has had an opportunity to respond to the further representations and their response is set out in Appendix 6 to the report.
+- 5.1 Interested parties (both objectors to the planning application and statutory consultees) were initially invited to submit representations in terms of the Notice of Review and these are attached at Appendix 5 to the report. - 5.2 The applicant has had an opportunity to respond to the further representations and their response is set out in Appendix 6 to the report. - 5.3 The applicant, interested parties and the Council's Planning Service were subsequently invited to submit a hearing statement in advance of the hearing and these are attached at Appendix 7 to the report.